 - Preheat oven to preheat to 350°F (180°C).
 Spray a muffin pan with nonstick spray or line with cupcake liners and set aside.

-- Make the brownie cups: Whisk the melted butter, oil, and sugars together until well combined, about 1 minute.
-Add the eggs and vanilla; beat until lighter in color, about 4 minutes.
+- In a large bowl, whisk together the melted butter, oil, and sugars together until combined, about 1 minute.
+Add the eggs and vanilla and beat until lighter in color, about 4 minutes.

 - Sift in the flour, cocoa powder, and salt.
 Gently fold the dry ingredients into the wet ingredients with a rubber spatula until just combined.

-- Equally spoon the batter into the prepared muffin pan and bake for 15-20 minutes.
+- Using a 3-tablespoon spring-loaded scoop, spoon the batter into the prepared muffin pan and bake for 18-20 minutes.
 If testing with a toothpick, the toothpick should come out with a few wet crumbs (not batter) for fudge-textured brownies.

 - Once sugar is completely melted, immediately add the butter and stir until melted and combined, about two minutes.
 (Be careful with this step because the caramel will bubble rapidly when the butter is added.)